Skip to content

 DISRESPECT and INSUBORDINATION: The refusal to follow a reasonable directive by a teacher, administrator, and/or other school personnel is considered insubordination and is prohibited.
 This behavior is grounds for suspension.

 FIGHTING: Students are expected to get along with one another and settle differences and disputes in ways other than fighting.
 Fighting at school or at school related activities is prohibited.
 Injuries, damages, and medical cost associated with fighting are the responsibility of the involved students and their parents.
 Students are subject to suspension and possible police charges.
-Provoking or encouraging a fight or video recording others fighting may also lead to disciplinary action.
+Provoking or encouraging a fight or video recording others' fighting may also lead to disciplinary action.

 HARASSMENT/BULLYING: Every day, we may interact with people who are not nice in their words, behaviors, and actions.
 These types of people are not pleasant to be around and individuals can make choices to be in places and with people that are positive and uplifting.
 If someone is mean or unpleasant, students can work with friends, teachers, counselors, or administrators to resolve the situation.